Emerging Science & Technologies Workshop 2025

 The third age of humanoid lifespan interventions - synthetic energy to challenge our current barrier

-Shahaf Peleg, FBN Dummerstorf, Germany
+Shahaf Peleg, FBN Dummerstorf

 12:00-13:00 (CET)